mazzeob/ECEn-240-301-grading/rubrics/labs/lab1.md

 - None if obviously the code doesn’t work.

 ```10) Paste a link to your video below (make sure the settings are public, so anyone can see it):```
-- Full points if they follow [rubric outlined below](https://github.com/calinschurig/ECEn-240-301-grading/blob/main/rubrics/labs/lab1.md#video-rubric) (next page)
 - 0 points if you can’t see the video.
 Add the comment:
-- > Your video is not public.
+  > Your video is not public.
 Please email me (insert TA email here) with a new link to the video and I will grade it.
 (With a -3 point deduction).
 - -3 points if they resend the video.
 ##### Video Rubric:
 This video should show that the LED is blinking, the name should be on the breadboard, and the wires (like the ground connection, etc.) and resistors must be cut.